KualaLumpurJS/promising-fun/README.md

 ### Prerequisites

 You need to have Node installed.
-Visit https://nodejs.org/en/
+Visit https://nodejs.org/en/ to download and install.

-### Install
+### Install Mocha

 Run the following: